-We will soon have openings for 2 postdoc and 2 PhD positions to work on an exciting new project called "How visual actions shape active vision (VIS-Á-VIS)".
+We have openings for 2 postdoc and 2 PhD positions to work on an exciting new project called "How visual actions shape active vision (VIS-Á-VIS)".
 It is a five-year project funded through an ERC Consolidator Grant, awarded to Martin by the European Research Council.
-The project will start in September 2020, but we … Continue reading ERC Consolidator grant: Postdoc and PhD positions
+The project will start in September 2020, but we will continue … Continue reading Apply now for Postdoc and PhD positions in ERC project

 The lab is growing.
 We warmly welcome Lea Krätzig and Aaron Vetter—two new student research assistants in the lab.
 They will try to fill the big shoes that Clara, Olga, and Jan have left vacant after finishing their studies.
 No reason to be sad.
 We are very happy that all three of them will stay … Continue reading New people in the lab—and old people in new positions